 Members of local indigenous communities can benefit from some employment opportunities in wind farm projects, either during construction or operations.
-Skill development and industry participation programs for the local and indigenous communities may be provided by wind energy companies, mainly during construction since, during operation, wind farms generally have very low permanent workforces.
+Provisions for skill development and industry participation programmes for the local and indigenous communities should be negotiated with wind energy companies during project planning and design.
+During operation, wind farms generally have very low permanent workforces.
+The Colombian Energy Transition Law of 2019 requires that companies in remote areas spend a share of project revenues within the municipality hosting the project.61

-Wind farms and associated infrastructure such as transmission lines and access roads can cause damage to cultural, religious, historical, and archaeological sites (both tangible and intangible heritage) -mainly during construction.
+Wind farms and associated infrastructure such as transmission lines and access roads can cause damage to cultural, religious, historical and archaeological sites (both tangible and intangible heritage) - mainly during construction.
 However, there are substantial opportunities to design and microsite the turbines to avoid adverse impacts on cultural heritage.
-The process of seeking free, prior, and informed consent and Broad Community Support (for ADB SPS) can help to identify such sites and avoid adverse impacts on them.
+The process of seeking free, prior and informed consent and Broad Community Support can help to identify such sites and avoid adverse impacts on them.
+Cultural heritage features can also be designated as "no-go" areas during construction for added protection.